Why would I write an article where sincerity is a 'versus' with perfectionism?

 Sincere work can be raw, unpolished, incomplete, even nonchalant.
 But never careless.

-A subte line, but a deeply relevant one.
+A subtle line, but an extraordinarily and deeply relevant one.

 In the End, This Is About Integrity